HerpDerpinstine/DDSS.NewYorkElevator/README.md

 Restores the Elevator to the New York office in [Dale & Dawson Stationery Supplies](https://store.steampowered.com/app/2920570/Dale__Dawson_Stationery_Supplies/)

 - Elevator might be a little buggy, report any issues experienced here
-- Warehouse Break Room currently just has some chairs
-- No Elevator Tasks currently but they might get restored in a future Mod version
+- Warehouse Office Workstation and Tasks aren't restored but might in a future version
 - This is mostly for the novelty of having an Elevator and Warehouse again